marcinklimek/pchords/readme.md

 What I have now:
 * generation of major, minor and dominant chords (half-diminished and altered soon)
-* the randomly chosen chord has to be played starting from the third or the seventh (major/minor) without unison
+* the randomly chosen chord has to be played starting from the third or the seventh (major/minor) without root
 * played notes (read through midi) are compared with the generated ones

 ## Current GUI